BodgeMaster/new_dawn_mirror/02 Wake Up (Jack intro).md

 $ cat logbook > /dev/ttyS1
 $ █
 ```

-The printer comes to life and starts printing:
+The printer comes to life and starts printing.

 ```
+2000-01-01 Automated Announcement:
+    Happy New Year 2000!
+    //TODO: ASCII art of above line with fireworks

+    The outpost diagnostics suite reports no critical problems at any of our outposts.
+    The Lunar Biosphere has, so far, not needed assistance from any of the outposts.
+    Good work, everyone!

+    The Future Is Bright.

+2002-08-15 Lunar Biosphere:
+    Crew wakeup command

+    Message:
+    //TODO

+//TODO: more log messages left by people
 ```

 *Outline of missing section:*